cjvillamil/spring-boot-jpa-project/README.md

 	private Socio socio;
 ```

-## Create a .war for a Angular project
+## Create a .war for an Angular project
 I'm beliving that in this world its so important that you learn all time, this is a pearl that i was find, becouse i need deploy a angular project into WAS server, its fine i'm not crazy; and yes this is possible.

 into root folder of your angular project execute